christian-simmen/draft-simmen-rpp-dns-data/draft-simmen-rpp-dns-data.md

 ##### "rdata"

 The RDATA structure depends on the TYPE and MUST be expressed as a JSON object.
-Property names MUST follow the definition of the RDATA described by the coresponding RFC.
+Property names MUST follow the definition of the RDATA described by the corresponding RFC.
 Property names MUST be translated to lowercase.
 Whitespaces MUST be translated to underscores ("_").

 Example:
 Section 3.3.11 NS RDATA format of {{RFC1035}} describes the RDATA of a NS RR as "NSDNAME".